vibbits/introduction-github/tutorials/1_Get_ready_for_the_course/tutorial.md

 In all cases your account will generate a **list of codes** that you **MUST** keep safe and accessible JUST FOR YOURSELF in case it is requested to recover your account-access.
 For more information about any of the methods access [GitHub documentation](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication#configuring-two-factor-authentication-using-a-security-key).
 But I’m giving you a summary bellow.

-2.1 TOTP mobile app, most advised and secure option (we are suggesting the Microsoft authenticator app for this)
+A. TOTP mobile app, most advised and secure option (we are suggesting the Microsoft authenticator app for this)

 Download the Microsoft authenticator app on your phone.
 Go to the *settings* of your GitHub account.
 You will find it by clicking in your **profile picture**.